Lauke/Pokedex/README.md

 ## Progress
 * I've learned how to fetch the Pokemon API and display it in the console log
+* Learned how to fetch data from the API and manipulate the DOM Objects (still figuring out how to fetch the moves)

 ## Practical Information